 Wills & Trusts

-A Last Will and Testament is the estate planning document most are familiar with.
-If your estate is relatively small, a Last Will and Testament may be the only document you need to direct the distribution of your property.
-If your estate is larger, or your family situation is complicated, or you have a Trust as part of your estate plan, you will need a pour-over Last Will and Testament to transfer assets not yet in a Trust at the time of death into the Trust.
+If your estate is relatively small, a Will may be the only document you need to direct the distribution of your property.
+If your estate is larger and you have one or more Trusts as part of your estate plan, you will need a pour-over Will to transfer assets not yet in a Trust at the time of death into the Trust.

 Transfer Assets and Provide Instructions

-There are a number of other reasons why a Last Will and Testament should be one of the documents we include in your estate plan:
+There are a number of other reasons why a Will should be one of the documents we include in your estate plan:

-- You can include instructions for your funeral and burial in your Last Will and Testament.
+– You can include instructions for your funeral and burial in your Will

 Provide Flexibility to an Heir